-Discovered that Barbara in not a child of Paul Ackerman Sr but was the wife of Paul Ackerman Jr. I have merged her with Barbara Dougherty which is listed as Paul’s wife.
+Discovered that Barbara is not a child of Paul Ackerman Sr but was the wife of Paul Ackerman Jr. I have merged her with Barbara Dougherty which is listed as Paul’s wife.

 Updated information: Anna Margaretha did have a child by the name of Barbara born 13 Jun 1789.
 Now it’s likely that Anna’s daughter was not the daughter of Paul Sr.